RantAI-dev/Book3-DSAR/content/docs/Part-III/Chapter-15.md

 ### 15.2.1.
 Adjacency List
 <p style="text-align: justify;">
 The Adjacency List is a graph representation where each vertex is associated with a list of its adjacent vertices.
 This structure is particularly efficient for sparse graphs, where the number of edges is relatively small compared to the number of vertices.
-The Adjacency List can be implemented using either <code>Vec&lt;Vec&lt;usize&gt;&gt;</code> or <code>HashMap&lt;usize, Vec&lt;usize&gt;&gt;</code>, depending on whether the graph has a dense or sparse vertex index.
+The Adjacency List can be implemented using either <code>Vec&lt;Vec&lt;usize&gt;&gt;</code> or <code>HashMap&lt;usize&gt;, Vec&lt;usize&gt;</code>, depending on whether the graph has a dense or sparse vertex index.
 </p>

 <p style="text-align: justify;">